-For a long time there have been constant debates concerning human singing resonance (vocal chords) as to whether they are a whistle, stringed instrument or reed instrument.
-The debate ends with a stalemate with everyone agreeing that human vocal chords are all of the above and much more.
-Human vocal chord is a distinct instrument that is far superior and cannot be compared to any artificial instrument.
+For a long time, there have been constant debates concerning human singing resonance (vocal cords) as to whether they are a whistle, stringed instrument or reed instrument.
+The debate ends with a stalemate with everyone agreeing that human vocal cords are all of the above and much more.
+The human vocal cord is a distinct instrument that is far superior and cannot be compared to any artificial instrument.
 The vocal cords are more capable, more complex as compared to any other instrument.
-Additionally, our vocal chords can imitate almost every instrument and is even more beautiful.
+Additionally, our vocal cords can imitate almost every instrument and are even more beautiful.
 No musical instrument is able to bring so much feeling and emotion into a song than the human voice.

 Vocal Chords Elements

-Each vocal chord has 3 elements that are common to all other musicalinstruments.
-These elements are a resonator, a vibrator and a motor.
-In addition, vocal chords have one additional element that is not found in other musical instruments, that is an articulator.
+Each vocal chord has 3 elements that are common to all other musical instruments.
+These elements are a resonator, a vibrator, and a motor.
+In addition, vocal cords have one additional element that is not found in other musical instruments, which is an articulator.

 1. Motor: respiratory muscles and the lungs.

 2. Vibrator: the vocal cords.

 These elements are exclusive to each person and its capacity and size to perform vary from one person to the other.
 With no doubt, each person’s capacity is unique in its own way.
 Since everybody has a unique vocal element, it is up to him to increase its capabilities and use it maximally.
 If the singing resonance elements are developed, strengthened and modulated, a person can be able to express fear, courage, doubt, grief, anger, pain, pleasure, etc using his tonal and voice quality.
 There is no other man-made instrument that is able to produce such a wide range of emotions.